 Although the Winelands are only a 45-minute drive from central Cape Town, it is worth spending a night at a vineyard to get a more rounded experience of life in this beautiful region.

 No trip to Cape Town is complete without a tour of the Cape Peninsula.
-The Cape Peninsula is a 52 long rocky peninsula South of Cape Town.
+The Cape Peninsula is a 32 mile long rocky peninsula South of Cape Town.
 A drive along its roads is a full day activity that can quickly become two if you want to partake in the various activities you’ll discover along the way such as surfing in Muizenberg.

 The Peninsula is made up of Hout Bay, Chapman’s Peak Drive, Noordhoek, Kommetjie, Scarborough, Cape Point, Simon’s Town, Fish Hoek, Kalk Bay, St James and Muizenberg.